Celebrations throughout the year

 Late February.
 The annual circus is the fruit of our movement program.
 In fourth grade children begin to learn juggling, balancing, unicycling, clowning and other skills that are brought together in a middle-school story-circus performance which is enjoyable for all ages.
 It is a very popular event in our community, with many school groups attending.
 Admission is charged.

 Spring, after Purim.
 The 15th through the 21st of the Jewish month of Nisan.
-The third grade curriculum includes the Old Testament, and most third grade classes chose to celebrate this holiday.
+The third grade curriculum includes the Old Testament, and most third grade classes choose to celebrate this holiday.
 Depending on parental input, matzo can be baked and eaten in a classroom Seder during the school day.
 The class teacher may decide to celebrate a Passover seder with students and their families.

 The first Sunday following the full moon after March 21, the Spring Equinox.
 Classes may decorate eggs or bring in boughs of apple or Forcythia to bud indoors.
 Classes may plant grass in the classroom or make baskets.
 The story of Christ’s life and teachings is usually told to the sixth grade as part of the history of the Roman Empire and as a precursor to medieval and renaissance history.